victorwss/flappy-bird-racing/README.md

 Since this is for a competition,
 I prefer to keep the changes after the submission small and minimally affecting the gameplay.
-So far the changes are those:
+So far, the changes are those:

 - With two or more players, it used be difficulty to tell for sure which bird who is controlling.
 [**Fixed in this commit.**](https://github.com/victorwss/flappy-bird-racing/commit/b7d8577ae6539c04fd13dd106e6b3f9cbb516b7a)